dayachettri/dayachettri/README.md

 # 💫 About Me:
 Hey there!
-I'm Daya Chettri, a frontend developer from Manali, a beautiful hill station.
+I'm Daya Chettri, a SDE - 1 from Manali, a beautiful hill station.
 Welcome to my GitHub repository, where I showcase stunning frontend applications crafted with the latest technologies.
 Let's revolutionize the web together, one project at a time.
 Enjoy the journey!

 # 💻 Tech Stack: